 In June 1986, Rudy’s Sirloin SteakBurgers company went public.

-By January of 1991, Rudy’s, which was down to four locations at this point, was sold off.
-According to the article below from the Boca Raton News, the plan was for an expansion of the Rudy’s Chain, which never materialized.
+By January of 1991, Rudy’s, which was down to four locations, was sold off.
+According to the article below from the Boca Raton News, the plan was to expand the Rudy’s Chain, which never materialized.

-The last time I ate at Rudy’s before they shutdown was in mid-1991 with my parents & grandparents.
+The last time I ate at Rudy’s before they shut down was mid-1991 with my parents & grandparents.